Agrover112/Goodness-of-Pronunciation-Pipelines-for-OOV-Problem/README.md

-# Pipelines for OOV Problem in Goodness of Pronunciation
+# Goodness of Pronunciation Pipelines for OOV Problem
 A proposed pipeline for GoP computation solving OOV problem at Testing time using Vocab/Lexicon expansion techniques.
 We also provide utilities for extracting the Phoneme posteriors , Word boundaries(alignments), using GoP scores as vectors.
 The detailed explanation of the pipelines and methods are described in this [report](https://arxiv.org/abs/2209.03787).